CARES Act Higher Education Emergency Relief Fund Information

 - Child care

-Eligible undergraduate students will receive up to $500 in the first phase of disbursement scheduled to begin the first week in June, along with the ability to apply for additional dollars by completing a request for emergency funding (Dunwoody login required).
+Eligible undergraduate students received up to $500 in the first phase of disbursement which took place the first week in June, along with the ability to apply for additional dollars by completing a request for emergency funding (Dunwoody login required).
 In the spirit of serving as many of Dunwoody’s most in need students, and because CARES Act funding is limited, we appreciate students applying for a grant only if it is truly needed.

 Dunwoody has adopted a three phase approach for distributing the $652,185 dollars to our affected students:

-PHASE 1: starting the week of June 1, 2020: 1,011 students will be issued checks for a total amount of $420,900.
-588 students with Estimated Family Contributions (EFC) of $10,000 or less will receive $500.
-423 students with Estimated Family Contributions (EFC) of $10,001 or more will receive $300.
+PHASE 1: During the week of June 1, 2020: A total of 1,012 students were issued checks for a total amount of $421,400.
+588 students with Estimated Family Contributions (EFC) of $10,000 or less received $500.
+423 students with Estimated Family Contributions (EFC) of $10,001 or more received $300.
 Student who do not receive an award are invited to contact the college to determine eligibility, and all students are invited to apply for Emergency Funding (Dunwoody login required).

-PHASE 2: June 10 to August 15, 2020 — Students are invited to apply for Emergency Funding based on circumstances (Dunwoody login required).
+PHASE 2: starting June 10, 2020 — Students are invited to apply for Emergency Funding based on their individual circumstances (Dunwoody login required).
+Applications will be accepted and funds disbursed as funds are available.
+A total of $125,217.50 has been disbursed to 102 students as of July 24, 2020, for Phase 2.

 PHASE 3: September 1, 2020 — Any remaining funds will be distributed using the same methodology in PHASE 1 to returning students.